BrianKN019/Briankimemia_plphackathon1/README.md

 ## 📝 About Me
 Greetings, digital explorer!
 I'm Brian Kimemia Njeri, a passionate Information Science professional and AWS Cloud Practitioner.
-My mission?
-To transform digital landscapes with innovative solutions, focusing on cloud computing, educational technology, and IT support.
+My mission is To transform digital landscapes with innovative solutions, focusing on cloud computing, educational technology, and IT support.
 Let's embark on this tech journey together!

 ## 🎓 Educational Background
 - BSc.
 Information Science, Technical University of Kenya